 An “assessment access arrangement” is the name given to any alteration to the standard assessment.
 They are put in place to ensure that all students have access to a fair and equal assessment.

 - use of a computer

-- a support worker to assist you as a reader, scribe or prompter.
-Download the assessment assistants document for more information.
+- a support worker to assist you, such as a reader, scribe or prompter.
+Download the examinations assistants document for more information.

 - Log into Student Services

 - Click on "Examinations"

 - Select "Examination Arrangements".